 For each advisor you’ll find a professional affiliation, topics of study, and contact information.

-A humanities advisor, as defined by AH, meets one or more of the following qualifications:
+A humanities advisor, as defined by Arizona Humanities, meets one or more of the following qualifications:

 Holds an advanced degree (M.A. or higher) in a humanities discipline, i.e. anthropology, archaeology, art history & criticism, comparative religion, ethics, history, jurisprudence, language, linguistics, literature, philosophy, and certain aspects of the social sciences.

 Is a recognized expert with a verifiable record of working, teaching, and publishing in a humanities discipline and/or is acknowledged as such by other scholars in the field.

 Is a Native American elder or traditional teacher involved in a project whose focus is on their particular tribe.